gmgale/XRPL-Bridge/README.md

 ```

 `GET /wallet/new`:
-⚠️ This data is send unencrypted, only use for test data!
+⚠️ This data is sent unencrypted, only use for test data!

 ```bash
 Request: Empty